Is dark energy necessary for the sustainability of traversable wormholes?: Introduction

-A central requirement for a wormhole throat to form in general relativity is the violation of the null energy condition (NEC) and consequently the existence of exotic types of matter fields is implied.
+A central requirement for a WH throat to form in general relativity is the violation of the NEC and consequently the existence of exotic types of matter fields is implied.
 Physically this means that a negative density facilitates a repulsive gravitational force which is required to keep the WH throat open.
 At first MT WHs were studied and the idea was to find solutions and to check that the NEC was violated later.
-Then Visser \cite{visser5,visser6} contemplated the idea of commencing by gluing together two spacetimes that are asymptotically flat and using the junction conditions to establish conditions for the existence of WHs.
+Then Visser \cite{visser5,visser6} contemplated the idea of commencing by gluing together two spacetime manifolds that are asymptotically flat and using the junction conditions to establish conditions for the existence of WHs.
 These conditions invariably amounted to a violation of the NEC at the outset.
-For example, see the work of Kar and Sahdev \cite{Kar:1995vm} who solved the Einstein equations after prescribing an equation of state with trace-free energy momentum.
-This equation of state corresponds to the Casimir stress energy and has the feature of necessary NEC violation.
-This makes this equation of state ideal in the study of WHs.
+For example, see the work of Kar and Sahdev \cite{Kar:1995vm} who solved the Einstein equations after prescribing an with trace-free energy momentum.
+This corresponds to the Casimir stress energy and has the feature of necessary NEC violation.
+This makes this ideal in the study of WHs.
+(Note that fluids with the Casimir will be considered as exotic in this work.
+Generally exotic fluid is taken to mean dark energy but that is not the case in this article.)
 Evidently this stipulation has not been intensively studied in the literature.
 Kar and Sahdev \cite{Kar:1995vm} reduced the defining equation to a nonlinear second order differential equation after a restrictive prescription of the redshift function {\it{de facto}} the temporal potential.
 The choice is made such that a negative gradient was evident and no singularities or horizons should emerge.
 Following the success of this process the same authors proceeded to join two spacetime manifolds as per the Visser scheme and generated two equations from the junction conditions which they solved and constructed a viable WH solution.
 This idea of using the Casimir stress energy has ostensibly not been applied in modified gravity theories.
 This is surprising since NEC violation is guaranteed and this is highly desirable in modelling WHs.
-This strongly motivates our consideration of this equation of state in constructing viable WHs in $f(R, T)$ theory.
+This strongly motivates our consideration of this in constructing viable WHs in $f(R, T)$ theory.